rewardops/rewardops-sdk-node/README.md

 To use the SDK in your Node.js project:

 ```
-npm install --save git+ssh://git@github.com:rewardops/rewardops-sdk-node.git
+npm install @rewardops/rewardops-sdk-node
 ```

-To install and save a specific version of the SDK in your package.json, use a version tag in the Git URL:
+To install and save a specific (legacy) version of the SDK in your package.json, use a version tag in the Git URL:

 ```
 npm install --save git+ssh://git@github.com:rewardops/rewardops-sdk-node.git#v0.4.6